 Antisemitism in Europe today knows no difference between left or right political creed, origin or religion.
-It is a heterogeneous phenomenon that expresses itself in a wide variety of different forms.
-Antisemitism is displayed in crude and age-old forms, in intolerance towards the other and extreme forms of nationalism and far-right Jew-hatred, but equally in the pernicious and ever-growing antisemitic tropes and anti-Zionism of the far-left.
+A heterogeneous phenomenon, antisemitism expresses itself in the crude and age-old forms of religious antisemitism, in intolerance towards the other and extreme forms of nationalism and far-right Jew-hatred, but equally in the pernicious and ever-growing anti-Zionism of the far-left, which often relies on antisemitic tropes.

-The normalisation of antisemitism legitimises and encourages acts of violence against Jewish individuals and institutions.
-In recent years, the most violent expressions of antisemitic hatred have become commonplace in Europe once again.
+The normalization of antisemitism on the streets, online and in mainstream society, in politics and media legitimises and encourages acts of violence against Jewish individuals and institutions.
+In recent years, the most violent expressions of antisemitic hatred have once again risen to the point of becoming commonplace in Europe and beyond.

-To cite just a few recent examples: On 19 March 2012, three Jewish children and a teacher were murdered at the Ozar Hatorah Jewish school in Toulouse, on 9 January 2015, four Jews were murdered at the Hypercacher supermarket in Paris whilst going about their weekly shopping; six days later, on 15 February 2015 a synagogue was attacked in Copenhagen, which resulted in the murder of Dan Uzan, a community volunteer, and on 4 April 2017 a 65 year-old retired physician Sarah Halimi was brutally murdered in her own apartment in Paris, as was 85 year-old Holocaust Survivor Mireille Knoll on 23 March 2018.
+To cite just a few striking examples: on 19 March 2012 three children and a teacher were murdered at the Ozar Hatorah Jewish school in Toulouse; on 9 January 2015 four Jews were murdered at the Hypercacher supermarket in Paris while going about their weekly shopping; six days later, on 15 February 2015, a synagogue was attacked in Copenhagen, which resulted in the murder of Dan Uzan, a community volunteer; on 4 April 2017 a 65 year-old retired physician Sarah Halimi was brutally murdered in her own apartment in Paris, as was 85 year-old Holocaust Survivor Mireille Knoll on 23 March 2018.

 Antisemitism continues to be a persistent and pernicious danger to Jews.
 In the view of many Jewish communities, the situation has deteriorated to the point of calling into question the very continuation of Jewish life in Europe.